Civilization-Lab/gov-graph-nextjs-example/README.md

 ### GitHub Personal Access Token

 The `@Civilization-Lab/gov-graph` package is published to GitHub Packages as a private package.
 You'll need a GitHub Personal Access Token with access to this package.

-#### Option 1: Get a Token from CivLab Team (Recommended)

 Contact the CivLab team to request a GitHub Personal Access Token that already has access to the `@Civilization-Lab/gov-graph` package.
 This is the simplest approach.

-#### Option 2: Generate Your Own Token

-This the can your Github account was granted access to the package, follow these steps:

-**Create a Personal Access Token**:

-- Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
-- Click "Generate new token (classic)"
-- Give it a descriptive name (e.g., "CivLab Gov Graph Package Access")
-- Select the following scopes:
-  - `read:packages` - Download packages from GitHub Package Registry
-- Click "Generate token"
-- **Copy the token immediately** (you won't be able to see it again)

 #### Add the token to your environment: